bcgov/digital-toolkit/_guides/agile/create-your-scrum-enviroment.md

 - Get your ADM on board.
 - Get an executive sponsor at the Executive Director level.
 - Develop a vision for your agile transformation i.e. what is the value proposition for your organization?
 (Refer to the Business Model Canvas for ideas).
 - Facilitate a dedicated self-organizing team.
 That is, ensure that your team will have access to a system such as GitHub, ZenHub, JIRA or Trello so that traceability and transparency can occur.
+Traditional tools in use today, like CA PPM, are evolving to accommodate more agile practices, and may also be appropriate.
 - Engage your finance team to gain support for flexible team scaling on a time and materials basis.
 - Work with your organization's management teams and share your vision and goals.
 - Choose a methodology i.e. Scrum, Kanban.